bjornhellander/CodeAnalysis.Lightup/README.md

 - Generic members are not handled.
 - Some types, mostly related to source generators and diagnostic suppressors, are not handled.
 - SeparatedSyntaxListWrapper is incomplete.
-- C# 8.0 is required in the target project(s).
+- C# 8.0 is required in the consuming project(s).
-- Version 3.0.0 of the Microsoft.CodeAnalysis packages is required in the consuming projects.
+- Roslyn versions before 3.0.0 are not supported.

 ## Troubleshooting